-VI.
+VII.
 Request for Broker/Dealer Candidate Disclosure

-- 1. To the best of your knowledge, has there been any "material" litigation, arbitration or regulatory proceedings, either pending, adjudicated or settled, that the firm has been subject to within the last five years that involved issues concerning the suitability of the sale or purchase of securities to institutional clients or fraudulent or unfair practices related to the sale of securities to an institutional client?
-If so, please describe each such matter briefly.
-For purposes of this section, proceedings are "material" if your independent accountant applying generally accepted accounting principles determines that such proceedings required disclosure on your financial statements. - 2.
-Has this firm, or the representatives assigned to this account, been subject to a regulatory agency, state or federal investigation for alleged improper, disreputable, unfair or fraudulent activities related to the sale of securities or money market instruments in the past five years that resulted in suspension or censure?
+1. To the best of your knowledge, has there been any material litigation, arbitration or regulatory proceedings, either pending, adjudicated or settled, that the firm has been subject to within the last five years that involved issues concerning the suitability of the sale or purchase of securities to institutional clients or fraudulent or unfair practices related to the sale of securities to an institutional client?
+If so, please briefly describe each such matter.
+For purposes of this section, proceedings are "material" if your independent accountant applying generally accepted accounting principles determines that such proceedings required disclosure on your financial statements.

+- 2. Has this firm, or the representatives assigned to this account, been subject to a regulatory agency, state or federal investigation for alleged improper, disreputable, unfair or fraudulent activities related to the sale of securities or money market instruments in the past five years that resulted in suspension or censure?
 Are there outstanding claims?
 If yes, please explain. - 3.
 Have any of your public-sector clients ever sustained or claimed a loss on a securities transaction or loss of principal arising from a misunderstanding or misrepresentation of the risk characteristics of a recommended instrument purchased through your firm?
 If yes, please explain. - 4.
 Describe the precautions taken by your firm to protect the interests of the public when dealing with a governmental agency. - 5.
 Please include annual audited financial statements with this RFQ for the past three fiscal years which confirm compliance with the capital adequacy standard and indicate the amount of the firm's liquid capital.
-Also include current fiscal year SEC 10K reports.
-Confidential financial information should be submitted in a separate sealed envelope, marked, "Confidential." - 6.
-Please include a letter from a Certified Public Accountant indicating there are no material weaknesses in the firm's internal control systems.
+Also include current fiscal year SEC 10K reports. - 6.
+Please include a letter from the firm's senior management regarding any material weaknesses cited during a recent audit or internal examination, including any corrective measures regarding such weaknesses.

-VII.
+VIII.
 Certification